apache/mxnet/example/extensions/lib_external_ops/README.md

 target_link_libraries(external_lib PUBLIC mxnet)
 ```

-Next, build MXNet and set the path to your directory with the CMakeLists.txt file via the `BUILD_EXTENSION` option.
+Next, build MXNet and set the path to your directory with the CMakeLists.txt file via the `BUILD_EXTENSION_PATH` option.
 This will build your library with all of the MXNet includes.